shanthan-reddy-annedi/Company_Backend/README.md

 **4. Running the application in the IDE**

 + after changing both the username and password as per your mysql installation
-+ we can run it from NeatBeans or intellij IDEA or Eclipse
++ we can run it from NeatBeans or intellij IDEA.

 **5. Build and run the app using maven**